modelscope/FunASR/funasr/runtime/websocket/readme.md

      number of threads for network io, default:8 --port <int>
      listen port, default:8889
+   --certfile <string>
+     path of certficate for WSS connection. if it is empty, it will be in WS mode.
+   --keyfile <string>
+     path of keyfile for WSS connection

    Required:  --model-dir <string>
    If use vad, please add: --vad-dir <string>